The length of your fingers may determine how sick you get from COVID-19 - NewsBreak

 The link between testosterone and COVID

 Although most people only experience mild COVID symptoms, the elderly and men are more likely to have a severe case that requires urgent care.
-This has led scientists to wonder if a man’s testosterone levels play a role in disease severity.
+This has led scientists to wonder if a man’s testosterone levels play a role in disease severity.26-year-old inmate pronounced dead at Oklahoma County Detention Center

 One theory is that high testosterone levels cause COVID to worsen.
 However, another study links low levels in elderly men to a severe case of the virus.